 8 Steps We Did to Get Out of Debt

-Financial health is the current status of your finances.
-So before you jump in with all the other steps of getting out of debt, you need to assess first your income vs. expenses (try not to scream when doing this), your cash flows, asset vs. liabilities, financial management and goals.
-Conducting a regular financial checkup is very important because, through this, you will have a clear picture where your money is going.
-Just like a regular health check-up, you need to know the root cause so that you can treat the symptom properly.
+Financial health is the current status of our finances.
+So before we jumped in with all the other steps of getting out of debt, we assessed first our income vs. expenses (we actually tried not to scream when we did this), our cash flows, assets vs. liabilities, financial management, and goals.
+Conducting a regular financial checkup is very important for us because, through this, we will have a clear picture of where our money is going.
+Just like a regular health check-up, we need to know the root cause so that we can treat the symptom properly.

 We finally understood that borrowing money can be very stressful especially if we cannot keep up with the payments.
 It can also affect our reputation and relationships with those people from whom we borrowed money from(good thing we borrowed from the bank not from people we know).
 During the journey, we also developed the discipline, the control over finances and of course we stopped using our credit cards every time we will make a purchase.
 We know that it can grow into a very dangerous habit of borrowing money.
 The interests we pay when we borrow can be detrimental to building our future and our children’s future over time.